 34010 Sidmouth – BR Service

-21C110 Sidmouth, was built at Brighton Works by the Southern Railway in September 1945 and, following trials and testing on local duties around Brighton, the locomotive was allocated to Exmouth Junction shed in December of that year.
-Its duties at Exmouth Junction would have seen it operating over the Southern's North Devon and Cornwall routes as well as the the main line to Salisbury.
-It travelled to the town of Sidmouth to be formally named on 27th June 1946.
+The loco, initially numbered 21C110, was built at Brighton Works by the Southern Railway in September 1945 and following trials and testing on local duties around Brighton the locomotive was allocated to Exmouth Junction shed in December of that year.
+Duties at Exmouth Junction would have seen it operating over the Southern's North Devon and Cornwall routes as well as the the main line to Salisbury.

 34010 Sidmouth